pravega/pravega/documentation/src/docs/metrics.md

 ## Example for Dynamic Gauge and OpStatsLogger(Histogram)

 This is an example from `io.pravega.controller.store.stream.AbstractStreamMetadataStore`.
-In the class, `AbstractStreamMetadataStore` we report a Dynamic Gauge which represents the open Transactions and  one Histogram (`CREATE_STREAM`).
+In the class, `AbstractStreamMetadataStore` we report a Dynamic Gauge which represents:

+- Open Transactions
+- One Histogram (`CREATE_STREAM`).

 ```java
 public abstract class AbstractStreamMetadataStore implements StreamMetadataStore  {